Mathématique: Chapter 46

 “I only have one shirt.”

 “Yeah, okay, whatever.
-The point is?
-I’m already at this party.
+The point is, I’m already at this party.
 The bromance is happening.
 So.
 Back to the rational plans.
-If you want to figure out what the heck these things attached to your head are doing?
-We’re going to need more equipment than a pair of mirrors.
-And unless you have a secret plan regarding how you’re going to get access to that equipment, I think maybe you could benefit from knowing a guy who has friends that go to MIT.”
+If you wanna figure out what the heck these things attached to your head are doing, we’ll need more equipment than a pair of mirrors.
+And unless you have a secret plan regarding how you’ll get access to that equipment, I think you could benefit from knowing a guy who has friends at MIT.”

-Rush set the hand mirror on the countertop and said nothing.
+Rush set the hand mirror on the countertop, undecided.

 “You need to know what kind of signal that thing is putting out,” Eli said.
-“I say ‘what kind’ and not ‘whether,’ because it’s attached to your head and you have some kind of weird, selective amnesia.
+“I say ‘what kind’ and not ‘whether,’ because it’s attached to your head, glowing, and probably contributing to your selective amnesia.
 Which seems ominous.
 Ominous and also actively, currently bad.”

 Rush grimaced.

-“So unless you want to call up the Air Force hotline for lost experimental subjects, which I do not recommend, or find one of your comp sci groupies at Harvard or MIT and pray they won’t ask too many questions or secretly call the federal government, then you’re going to have to trust me.
+“So unless you want to call up the Air Force hotline for lost experimental subjects, which I do NOT recommend, or find one of your comp sci groupies at Harvard or MIT and pray they don’t ask too many questions or secretly call the federal government, then you’re gonna have to trust me.
 And I am awesome.
 Just so you know.”

-“I’m sure everyone seems like a child to a superior, pretentious misanthrope,” Eli replied.
+“But doesn’t everyone seem like a child to a superior, pretentious misanthrope?”
+Eli asked.

 Rush smiled faintly.
 “Well, you’ve a point there.”

-After half an hour of hair dyeing and speculation about how to best interrogate one of the devices without breaking it, or, ideally, removing it, Rush showered in the upstairs bathroom of the Wallace household, trying not to get the remnants of any black hair dye on the towels.
+After half an hour of hair dyeing and speculation about how to best interrogate a crystal-based device without breaking, or, ideally, removing it, Rush showered in the upstairs bathroom of the Wallace household.
+He did his best to avoid getting black dye on white towels.

-He re-dressed in his jeans and temporarily donned the white ‘Cambridge Junior High Math Team: Gettin’ Trig-y with It!’
-T-shirt that Eli had leant him while his own shirt was being dried.
+He pulled on his jeans and temporarily donned the “Cambridge Junior High Math Team: Gettin’ Trig-y with It!”
+T-shirt Eli had leant him while his own shirt was drying.

-He combed his fingers through his now-black hair, put on his glasses, and went in search of Eli.
+He finger-combed his black hair, put on his glasses, and went in search of Eli.

-Passing along the quiet hallway, he couldn’t help but notice the clustering of pictures of the boy and the woman Rush assumed must be his mother.
-He paused directly in front of a picture of Eli, much younger, in the center of a cluster of intolerably small children, holding some kind of trophy, which, based on the look of the bespectacled group upon which it had been bestowed, was likely for mathematics, chess, or something equally cerebral.
+Passing along the quiet hallway, he couldn’t help but notice the photographs of Eli and the woman Rush assumed must be his mother.
+He paused in front of a picture of Eli, much younger, in the center of a cluster of intolerably small children, holding a trophy, which, based on the look of the bespectacled group upon which it’d been bestowed, was likely for mathematics, chess, or something equally cerebral.

 They did not look like a cricket team, he was fair sure on that point.

-Hesitating in front of the photo, Rush pulled out his wallet and looked again at the business card of Colonel David Telford.
-He replaced the card and repocketed the wallet.
+Hesitating, Rush pulled out his wallet and looked again at the business card of Colonel David Telford, then replaced the card and repocketed the wallet.

-Rob,” he heard Eli say, from a not-too distant room.
-“You just triggered a respawn.
+Rob,” he heard Eli shout, from a not-too distant room.
+“You triggered a respawn.
 Yes.
-Yes.
-When you opened that canopic jar.
+When you opened that canopic jar!
 God.
-Yeah?
-Well, wrong jar, asshole.”
+Oh yeah?
+Well, wrong jar, man.”

-Rush rolled his eyes and started forward.
-He rounded the doorway to see Eli in the midst of what was clearly his bedroom, seated in front of a computer, the screen before him lit up in a high resolution rendering of crisp silver-blue walls and rooms, overlaid with—
+Rush rounded the doorway and found Eli in his bedroom, seated in front of a computer, the screen before him lit up in a high resolution rendering of crisp silver-blue rooms, overlaid with—

 “Yes you did,” Eli insisted, into a headset.
 “And are you set to bind on pickup you ass?
 That Lens of Illumination is mine.
 Don’t touch it.”

 —overlaid with angular symbols.
-Symbols that he could read but that were not English.
+Symbols he could read.
+Symbols that weren’t English.

 Vitality.